sirisian/ecmascript-types/README.md

 A typed declaration without an initializer is initialized to the type's default value rather than ```undefined```: numeric and SIMD types default to ```0```, ```string``` to ```''```, ```boolean``` to ```false```, nullable unions to ```null```, and array types to an empty (or zero-filled fixed-length) array.
 This matches the default ```value``` behavior of typed property descriptors described in the object typing section.

+Zero-filling is part of the semantics, not an optimization a program may opt out of, and the reason is security rather than convenience: an allocation that exposed the bytes of a previously freed one would leak whatever had been there - another script's data, a former secret, a heap pointer that defeats address randomization.
+A fresh page from the operating system is already zero, so the fill costs nothing on a large new allocation; reused memory must be cleared regardless, so there is nothing to gain by exposing it.
+There is deliberately no uninitialized-allocation form.
+The one pattern it would serve, allocate then fill from I/O, is covered by placement ```new``` over an existing buffer and by array views.

 ```js
 let a: uint32; // 0
 let b: string; // ''